aa-dav/Simpleton4/README.md

 So, instruction opcode is 16-bit wide too.
 There is the only one instruction format:
 ![Instruction format picture](https://gamedev.ru/files/images/simpleton4.png)
+(Attention!
+This picture is wrong in bit's enumeration: it's opposite - the most left bit is 15th and the most right is the 0th)

 Every instruction do the only one thing: takes two operands X and Y, writes them into ALU with operation code (INSTR) and writes result to the destination R. Even calls or conditional jumps do nothing but this.
 Fields X, Y and R are registers codes 0-7.
 Plus bits of indirection (XI, YI, RI) which (if set) tell to work with memory cell registers points to.
 4:4:4:4 bit format makes it easier to read machine codes as a result too.